dktlee/marketing_campaign_analysis/README.md

 5) Based on the available information, would you recommend that we launch a similar campaign in other markets?

 ### *Disclaimer:*
-The data set is fake/simulated data and the company will remain anonymous for privacy concerns.
+The data set is fake/simulated data and the company is anonymous for privacy concerns.